 Prevention in Jefferson County - A handbook for policy makers, program planners and other frontline staff working to keep our community safe and healthy.
 (March 2005)

-Prevention Redesign Initiative - Port Townsend is one of 19 communities statewide selected to receive support to focus on keeping youth, young adults and others free of alcohol and other drug misuse, while creating healthier communities.
-The program is called Prevention Redesign Initiative (PRI).
-It is a collaboration between Olympic Educational Service District 114, Port Townsend School District, Jefferson County Public Health and Jefferson County Community Network.
+Community Prevention and Wellness Initiative - Chimacum, Washington has been selected to receive support to focus on keeping youth, young adults and others free of alcohol and other drug misuse, while creating a healthier community.
+The program is called Community Prevention and Wellness Initiative (CPWI).
+It is a collaboration between Olympic Educational Service District 114, Chimacum School District and Jefferson County Public Health.
 It is funded by the state Department of Social and Health Services’ Division of Behavioral Health and Recovery (DBHR).
-Jefferson County Community Network will facilitate the program through a PRI work group.
-If you are interested in participating in Jefferson County Community Network or the PRI work group, please contact Kelly Matlock, the Prevention Redesign Community Coordinator, at 360-379-4476 or email@example.com.
+A community coalition has been developed to assess the unique community strengths and needs, canvas existing resources, and develop a strategic prevention plan.
+If you are interested in participating in this work, please contact Kelly Matlock, CPWI Community Coordinator at firstname.lastname@example.org, 360-379-4476, or Julia Danskin, CPWI Community Coordinator at email@example.com or 360-385-9420.

 Washington Recovery Help Line - The Division of Behavioral Health and Recovery (DBHR) is funding a website that will provide information on issues related to substance abuse, problem gambling, and mental illness, as well as resources for intervention and treatment.
 It is free and confidential.
 It is operated by Crisis Clinic.
 Also available are downloadable educational resources, a resource page for teens, and a career center page featuring a job and resume board, certification and education, and volunteer and intern opportunities. www.waRecoveryHelpLine.org